Thresholding

 Figure

-Image before and after binarization
+Image before and after applying a threshold of 73 gray values.

 Activities